TIBCOSoftware/snappydata/docs/programming_guide.md

 ```bash
 SQLJ.REPLACE_JAR(IN JAR_FILE_PATH VARCHAR(32672), IN QUALIFIED_JAR_NAME VARCHAR(32672))
 ```
 * JAR_FILE_PATH  is full path for the JAR file.
 This path must be accessible to server on which the INSTALL_JAR procedure is being executed.
-If the JDBC client connection on which this procedure is being executed is using locator to connect to the cluser, then actual client connection could be with any available servers.
+If the JDBC client connection on which this procedure is being executed is using locator to connect to the cluster, then actual client connection could be with any available servers.
 In this case, the JAR file path should be available to all servers
 * QUALIFIED_JAR_NAME: The SnappyData name of the JAR file, qualified by a valid schema name.

-Example of replacing a JAR
+Example: Replacing a JAR
 ```bash
 CALL sqlj.replace_jar('/path_to_jar/newprocs.jar', 'APP.custom_procs')
 ```

 **Removing a JAR** Use SQLJ.REMOVE_JAR  procedure to remove a JAR file

 Syntax:
 ```bash
 SQLJ.REMOVE_JAR(IN QUALIFIED_JAR_NAME VARCHAR(32672), IN UNDEPLOY INTEGER)